IRS 1098-T Tax Form

 Institutions may report either payments received during the calendar year in box 1 or amounts billed during the calendar year in box 2.
 [Westchester Community College NOTE: Westchester Community College reports amounts paid in box 1, and this is why box 2 is always blank.]

-The amount shown in box 1 may represent an amount other than the amount actually paid in 2019.
+The amount shown in box 1 may represent an amount other than the amount actually paid in the Jan-Dec Calendar Year.
 Your institution must include its name, address, and information contact telephone number on this statement.
 Although the filer or the service provider may be able to answer certain questions about the statement, do not contact the filer or the service provider for explanations of the requirements for (and how to figure) any education credit that you may claim.

 Filer’s federal identification number.
 This number represents Westchester Community College’s Federal ID number (EIN).

 Student’s identification number.
 For your protection, this form may show only the last four digits of your social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN).
 However, the issuer has reported your complete identification number to the IRS and, where applicable, to state and/or local governments.